Want more help selling your art?

 The people who loved your art enough to buy it and live with it are your biggest fans, and are probably itching to share your art with their friends, families, and colleagues.

-Make it easy for them!
+Make it easy for people to help sell your art.

 Your first step to turning collectors into a brigade for selling your art is to stay in touch with them.
-Sending newsletters, personal emails, postcards, and holiday and birthday cards keeps your name in front of them.

 People are more likely to remember to recommend your art if you remind them that you’re still alive and working in the studio.